dr7034/dr7034/README.md

 - Marketplace and operational platforms

-- Metrics that drive decisions, not reporting
+- Metrics and Reporting that drive decisions

 - Platform architecture and cloud infrastructure